naokimas/config_corr/README.md

 ## Install from source

-configcorr has the following dependencies:
+Package configcorr has the following dependencies:

 Python >= 3.4
 setuptools >= 1.4